Cash Management Program

 NPAIT provides a daily liquid portfolio and fixed rate investment options through the Fixed Term Services Program.
 The liquid fund provides daily liquidity and a variable rate of interest.
 Investments are limited to the highest quality available and are allowed under Nebraska’s public fund statutes.
 NPAIT’s Fixed Term Services offer investments for a fixed time period.
 Under the new service structure, NPAIT will work with numerous Nebraska banks to obtain the best possible rate.

 04. What was that transition to new service providers?

 Participants may continue to make transactions via phone as well as a new multifunctional online platform that allows Participants to make online transactions, view, print and download reports to a variety of formats.
-The system will allow Participants to maintain multiple accounts, and it will interact with local banks.
+The system allows Participants to maintain multiple accounts, and interacts with local banks.
 Fixed Rate transactions can be included in the reports for a fully consolidated investment program.
 Transaction cut-off times remain the same.

 06. Who sponsors NPAIT?